tmtemetm/side-channel-analyzer/README.md

 ### Measurement Setup and Trace Data

-The figure below presents a simplified measurement setting for measuring the power traces of a externally powered chip performing 128-bit AES that.
-The setup consists of the chip, an interface for communicating with and powering the chip and an oscilloscope for measuring the traces.
+We use an example measurement of an externally powered chip performing 128-bit AES.
+The chip was connected to a computer that sent encryption instructions with randomly selected 128-bit plaintexts to the chip.
+The power consumption of the chip was measured with an oscilloscope.

 Example measurement traces can be found here (binary data).
 The plaintexts passed to the chip can be found here.